"Use private jet": Music promoter to Sark as he misses US event due to bad plane

 - Sleeky Promotions, a Ghanaian music promoter, has advised Sarkodie to opt for private jet travel after Sarkodie missed an event due to an emergency landing by Delta Airlines

-- Sarkodie had criticized Delta Airlines for poor communication and the use of outdated aircraft for flights originating from Africa
+- Sarkodie had criticised Delta Airlines for poor communication and the use of outdated aircraft for flights originating from Africa

 - Sleeky Promotions spoke to YEN.com.gh, expressing concern for industry giants and recommended private jets for their comfort and the enhancement of the music industry's image